Financial Services

 All payments must be made in U.S. currency and checks must be drawn on a U.S. bank.

-A processing charge of $25 will be assessed for a payment returned for any reason by the bank on which it was drawn.
+A processing charge of $25 will be assessed for a paper check payment returned for any reason by the bank on which it was drawn.

-Fees for one-half the inclusive fee will be posted to the student account at the end of June.
+Fees for the Fall semester will be posted to the student account at the end of June.
 Payment will be due by 4 p.m.
 Eastern time on July 31.
 Fees for the Spring term will be posted to the student account at the end of October; payment of the balance will be due by 4 p.m.
 Eastern time on November 30.

 A late charge will be assessed if any part of the inclusive fee is not paid when due.
 For payments due on July 31, but not received on or before that date, a late charge will be imposed as follows: